Skip to main content

 We are always working within imperfect infrastructures.
 I can't make my use of AI "pure" any more than I can make my use of an opaque, vendor-supplied discovery layer, or a paywalled scholarly database "pure."
 But I can continuously ask: What does thoughtful use look like under conditions of structural constraint?
 What kind of world makes AI feel necessary, and how do I teach within that world without reinforcing its harms?

 I'm all for inclusivity, especially the kind that legitimizes forms of participation that may not conform to dominant discourses of refusal.
-There's a world of difference between someone refusing AI because they've done the work of grappling with its implications, and someone refusing it because their institutional role protects them from ever having to rely on it.
+There's a world of difference between someone refusing AI because they've done the work of grappling with its implications and actual capabilities, and someone refusing it because their institutional role protects them from ever having to touch it.

 My approach is improvisational.
 If it seems like I'm figuring this out in public, you'd be right.
 I'm building my own capacity to make situated, ethical, and strategic choices about generative AI.

 This is my corner of refusal: to refuse to let the discourse about generative AI slip past as neutral, inevitable, or inherently progressive.
+The metaphor, anthropomorphism and explanations don’t get a pass here.
+They get an audit.
+And yes, I’m using generative AI to help with that audit.
 If there is a micro-manifesto underneath it all it is that infrastructure is never just technical, it is also ideological.
 My engagement with AI is engagement with the political, economic, and linguistic arrangements that shape, sustain, and conceal it.
-One way I try to decenter GenAI is to place it in context.
-When I teach and talk about AI, I try to do so as part of larger infrastructures of authorship, power, and knowledge.
-AI literacy, then, can't just be about knowing how to use the tool.
+I’m not really trying to decenter GenAI in any activist way.
+Just placing it in context.
+When I teach and talk about AI, I try to do so as part of larger socio-technical infrastructures of authorship, power, and knowledge.
+AI literacy, then, for me, can't just be about knowing how to use the tool (especially if the tool is a probabilistic language generator marketed as an intelligent mind).
 It has to be about understanding where the tool comes from, how it's maintained, how it is defined through both description and explanation (and the slippage), and what assumptions are baked into its design and deployment. - Troy

 Independent Project